-In 2022 the Accreditation Committee plans:
+In 2023 the Accreditation Committee plans:

-- Education effort regarding different cell therapy accreditation pathways existing world wide to include FACT, JACIE, AABB, Cord Blood Banks; - Education effort in areas which seem to be an obstacle to achieve accreditation e.g. quality programs and different quality programs in different areas of the world; - Webinar in conjunction with the Education and Dissemination Committee is in planning stages.
+- A new Co-Chair has been identified; from 1st January 2023 onwards, Dr. Amal Alseraihy Alharbi will take on this role; - Education effort regarding different cell therapy accreditation pathways existing world wide to include FACT, JACIE, AABB, Cord Blood Banks; - Education effort in areas which seem to be an obstacle to achieve accreditation e.g. quality programs and different quality programs in different areas of the world; - Webinar in conjunction with the Education and Dissemination Committee is in planning stages.